 The primary framework of the congressional budget process is set forth in the Budget Act and House and Senate rules.
 Under this framework, Congress undertakes to pass a budget and then, within the constraints set out by that budget, pass 12 appropriations bills that provide discretionary funding for the fiscal year, which begins October 1.

 Commonly a committee will authorize the spending amounts first, and then the Committee on Appropriations will provide the specific spending in the appropriations bills.
-Examples of this type of spending include salaries and expenses for the FBI, the Agricultural Department and other agencies, as well as salaries, expenses, and equipment for the military.
+Examples of this type of spending include salaries and expenses for the FBI, the Department of Agriculture and other agencies, as well as salaries, expenses, and equipment for the military.
 In FY2015, the federal government spent $1.17 trillion in discretionary spending, which is just under 30% of the total budget.
 54% of discretionary spending was dedicated to the military, which means that, in all, of the $3.92 trillion that the federal government is projected to spend in FY2016, $488 billion, or just under 12.5%, will go to non-defense, non-mandatory spending programs.

 We cannot allow past patterns to continue.
 Responsibly managing our nation’s finances is one of the most important obligations of Congress.
 The future of American prosperity depends on a fiscally-responsible House Republican Budget that fulfills the commitments of yesterday and puts forward a bold, pro-growth agenda for tomorrow.